samtron1412/docs/software/sublime.md

 ## General
 ### Goto Anything
-Use Goto Anything to quickly navigate between files, even in the largest projects. `Ctrl+P` shows Goto Anything, and typing then filters on file and directory names.
+Use Goto Anything to quickly navigate between files, even in the largest projects. `Ctrl+p` shows Goto Anything, and typing then filters on file and directory names.

 - Type part of a file name to open it.